garrandall/popular-music-data/tracks/ain-t-no-mountain-high-enough-diana-ross.md

 The day I set you free

-Ain't no mountain high enough, aah
+Ain't no mountain high enough, ah
 Ain't no valley low enough
 Ain't no river wide enough
 To keep me from you